The Book of Dust: The Secret Commonwealth

 The second volume, The Secret Commonwealth, was published on 3 October 2019, and begins with Lyra as a 20-year-old undergraduate.
 It involves her journeying to the Far East via the Levant.
 The Secret Commonwealth takes its title from a compilation of folklore by Robert Kirk that Pullman has said is one of his favourite books.

-The third book
+The Rose Field

 During a launch event for The Secret Commonwealth in October 2019, Pullman said, "We can see where the story is going in this book.
 It's going towards Central Asia, it involves roses and it involves Dust.
 That's all I can tell you—I don't even have a title for it yet!" though he had earlier mentioned possible titles such as The Garden of Roses or Roses from the South.
 A short excerpt of the first chapter is available as part of an interview on the blog of Goldsmiths, University of London.

 On 11 February 2023, Pullman said on Twitter that he had written 350 pages of the book.
+In November 2023, Pullman announced that he had written 500 pages of a 540-page novel which would conclude the trilogy.
+He added that it would be published sometime in 2024, though he had yet to decide on a title.
+In mid-August 2024, Pullman said on Twitter that the book was finished, but that it still needed to be edited.
+At the end of January 2025, Pullman confirmed on Twitter that the book was finished and that he "very much hope[d] that it'll be published this year".

+On 29 April 2025 the book's title The Rose Field was announced on Pullman's Instagram channel and the publication date set for 23 October 2025.

+Adaptations

+The first book was adapted into a play of the same name by Bryony Lavery.
+A production of which, directed by Nicholas Hytner, played at the Bridge Theatre between November 2021 and February 2022 and which was broadcast by National Theatre Live on 17 February 2022.